sygongcode/scumi-for-sci-RNAd-seq3/README.md

 We currently use [bpipe](https://github.com/ssadedin/bpipe) for pipeline management.
 Using bpipe, we can easily build pipelines by connecting different modules (e.g., different steps of the scumi package) to form a pipeline.
-Moreover, when some jobs failed, there is no need to re-run the whole pipeline, but started at the steps where the jobs failed.
+Moreover, when some jobs failed, there is no need to re-run the whole pipeline, but restarted from the steps where the jobs failed.